-This is an opportunity to sell yourself to them and seal the deal.
+The interview is over and you've been asked if you have any questions or anything to add; this is an opportunity to close the deal.
 Thank them, briefly state why you're excited to work there, and if you're really ambitious cut to the chase by asking this question: "Is there anything I've said, or any reason you know of at this moment that would make you not want to hire me?".
 It's bold, clear and courageous.
 Most of all, if they do have reasons, you will know for the next time and it opens up discussion and a rebuttal to close the deal.
 And let's face it, you want to know.

 8. Follow up with a thank you note

 Don't let them forget you.
 Sending an email summarizing some key-points from the interview and assuring them you're very interested in the position puts you back on their radar.
 It can also be a chance to say the one thing you forgot to say; or reiterate the one killer thing you did say.
 If you need further assistance, here's a great guideline for following up after an interview.